I was out with Ben to collect his visa from the Chinese visa office. I really like the new facility. It is quick and efficient.

 We had a salad for appetizer.
 I like the light vinegarish dressing and the peanuts adds crunchiness to it.

 A lamb stew.
 This is great with steamed rice to soak up the soupy sauce.
-More on following page.
-Click here to continue reading
+Continue reading

 Day 9 is a day that we took it easy because we will be travelling to Xian the next day.